How to Choose a Listing Agent

 - Updates on neighborhood facts, trends, and recent sales

-Remember, no single tactic sells homes.
-It's a combination of all those methods that sell homes.
+Remember: No single tactic sells homes.
+It's a combination of all of these methods that sells homes.

 Characteristics of a Good Listing Agent

-You will be in a relationship with your listing agent for a month or two or longer.
-Choose an agent you like and can relate to.
+You will be in a relationship with your listing agent for a month or two (or longer).
+Choose an agent that you like and can relate to.
 Here are some of the characteristics sellers say they want in an agent:

 - Education: Ask about degrees and certifications.

 - Honesty: Trust your intuition.
-Your agent should speak from the heart.
+Your agent should seem sincere.